potmat/homebridge-google-nest-sdm/README.md

 # Where do the config values come from?

-Follow the getting started guide here: https://developers.google.com/nest/device-access/get-started
+Follow the getting started guide here: https://developers.google.com/nest/device-access/get-started  Please mind the "ONE IMPORTANT DIFFERENCE" section below.

 **clientId** and **clientSecret** come from this step: https://developers.google.com/nest/device-access/get-started#set_up_google_cloud_platform